-30 Applicants on the waiting list;
+- Applicants on the waiting list;

+- Tenants;

-- Tenants: - Registered Tenant Organisations; and - Any other persons the person the Association's see fit. - 35 During January to March 2022 the Association consulted with both tenants and housing applicants as part of the Letting Policy review process.
-The Association received one-hundred and thirty response of which 52% were from tenants, 40% from housing applicants and 8% from tenants that have applied for re-housing.
+- Registered Tenant Organisations; and

+- Any other persons the person the Association's see fit.

+- During January to March 2025 the Association consulted with both tenants and housing applicants as part of the Letting Policy review process.
+The Association received one-hundred and forty-seven response of which 37% were from tenants and 63% from housing applicants.